 An entire plant can be said to be dormant, as is the case of deciduous plants in winter.
 Seeds too can be dormant: a seed is dormant until it begins to germinate and grow into a new plant.

-Buds can be dormant for another reason, however.
-If you look at the upper nodes of a woody plant, you will probably see buds, even in the middle summer when the rest of the plant is actively growing (such as on the elm pictured here).
+Buds can be dormant for another reason; if you look at the upper nodes of a woody plant, you will probably see buds, even in the middle summer when the rest of the plant is actively growing.
 These buds are dormant because higher up parts of the plant are telling them to stay dormant, using chemical signals.
-Using hormones, other parts of the plant are essentially saying to these buds, “We are growing and we’re doing fine.
-You wait there, sleeping.
-You’ll take over for us if we die.”

 When we prune off the plant above the dormant bud we interrupt these chemical signals.
 If it is healthy, it then “breaks dormancy” and grows.
 This is how we can prune without permanently damaging a plant, and why we use pruning to make plants fuller or change the direction of their growth.